dhershman1/simply_valid/README.md

 ## **match** Methods

 ### matchesGiven
-Checks if the value matches the `toMatch` value given in options
+Checks if the value matches the `toMatch` value given in options this is a STRICT match

 ##### Usage
 ```js